DK26/mock-radar/README.md

 # mock-radar
-A server that mocks the QRadar server API behaviour, to ease on intergration development
+A server that mocks the QRadar server API behavior, to ease on integration development